Dhanushbhai1054/Bank-Loan-Analysis/README.md

 ## Overview
 This project analyzes a bank's loan performance using SQL for data validation and Tableau for visualization.
 The aim is to gain insights into loan applications, funded amounts, repayments, and trends, enabling better decision-making and strategy refinement.

+## Software Used

+The following software tools were utilized in this project:

+- **Microsoft SQL Server**: For running queries to validate and analyze the dataset.
+- **Tableau**: For creating interactive dashboards and visualizations.
+- **Microsoft PowerPoint**: For documenting and presenting the dataset and dashboards.

 ## Problem Statement
 We aim to create a report to evaluate the bank's lending activities, track loan performance, and identify trends to improve strategies.
 Key objectives include:
 - Monitoring loan application volumes and trends.